-On the first day of school, share with the school or school nurse any updates regarding your child’s health and if there were any asthma or allergy issues from the summer months.
+On the first day of school, share with the school or school nurse any updates regarding your child’s health and if there were any allergy issues from the summer months.
 It’s a good idea to give the school written permission to discuss your child’s health with your family pediatrician or medical specialist.

 This is also a good time to provide your child’s school or school nurse with up-to-date forms and medications:

 - Epinephrine auto-injector or quick-relief albuterol inhaler (if prescribed) and any other prescribed medication